 Content will include well-known TA concepts such as:

-Each workshop will be led by Julie Hay, who has over 40 years experience as an 'ordinary employee', supervisor, staff representative, manager, trainer, consultant in industry, local government and the public sector.
-Julie has been teaching TA around the world for over 25 years and is the author of many publications about TA.
+Each workshop will be led by Julie Hay, who is internationally accredited in all fields of TA application (TSTA COPE), has over 40 years experience as an 'ordinary employee', supervisor, staff representative, manager, trainer, consultant in industry, local government and the public sector.
+She is also a psychotherapist (general public and high security prisons), has been coaching since long before it became fashionable, and provides supervision to helping professionals.
+Julie has been teaching TA around the world for over 25 years (43 counties so far) and is the author of many publications about TA.

 Julie's courses are highly regarded, very practical, and fun to be at.

 International Status of the TA 101